banacorn/socket.io-haskell/README.md

-# Prezi's fork of Socket.IO-Haskell
+# Temporary fork of Socket.IO-Haskell

 See original repo at:
 https://github.com/banacorn/socket.io-haskell